Abhijit-Kumar-GitHub/Flight-Delay-Analysis/README.md

+# Dataset

+Records for 5,000,000+ commercial airline flights in 2015, compiled for the U.S. DOT Air Travel Consumer Report.
+Each record represents a single flight, including the airline name, flight number, origin/destination airport and flight distance, as well as scheduled/actual departure and arrival times.

 # Flight Delay Analysis Project

 This project analyzes a real-world flight dataset containing over 6 million records.
 The data includes detailed flight-level information such as scheduled and actual departure/arrival times, various delay types, taxi times, airline details, and origin/destination airports.
 The goal is to explore, visualize, and model the factors contributing to flight delays.